 All signs shall be maintained in safe and good structural condition, in compliance with all applicable building and electrical codes, and in conformance with this chapter at all times.
 Such maintenance includes replacement of all defective bulbs, parts, materials, painting, repainting, cleaning, and other acts required for maintenance of erected signs.
-If any sign does not comply with the above maintenance and repair standards, the City shall require its removal in accordance with Article VI of the City zoning ordinance.
+If any sign does not comply with the above maintenance and repair standards, the City shall require its removal as set forth in Sec.
+20-9 of this sign code.